Business Model Breakdown

 1

-Who buys: Patients suffering from headache disorders (via prescription), neurologists, pain management clinics, and other healthcare providers.
+Who buys: Patients diagnosed with migraine and cluster headache (via prescription), neurologists, pain specialists, and general practitioners.

 Why It Works (Competitive Advantages)